Michael’s European record

 2010 – We lost 2-1 in north London, despite Jermain Defoe missing a penalty.
 Martin Škrtel opened the scoring before putting through his own net in the second half.
 Jamie Carragher dislocated his shoulder late on before Aaron Lennon bagged an injury-time winner.

-1987 - We won 2-0 at White Hart Lane thanks to goals from Steve McMahon and Craig Johnston, in what was Kenny Dalglish’s hundredth League game in charge.
+1987 - We won 2-0 at White Hart Lane thanks to goals from Steve McMahon and Craig Johnston, in what was Kenny Dalglish’s hundredth League game in charge as Paul Walsh appeared for the 112nd and last time.
 Steve Hodge was sent off for elbowing Ray Houghton inside the first twenty minutes, while Gary Gillespie broke Spurs’ Neil Ruddock’s leg in a challenge.
 The home side were being managed for the first time by Terry Venables.
 Amazingly, this was our first victory on this day in history at the fourteenth attempt.

 1964 - Roger Hunt struck in a 1-1 draw at Anfield, with Jimmy Greaves netting one of his twelve goals against the reds.